Wound Care and Animal Bites

 Cat bites are often worse than dog bites

 Cat bites are often worse than dog bites.
 When a dog bites you, it tends to do so in a tearing motion, which leaves a wound open and allows it to drain.
 In contrast, when a cat bites you it is almost like a hypodermic needle, except that needle contains bacteria.
 What can happen in this situation is that your skin can heal after a cat bite, but the bacteria get trapped beneath the skin.
 This can create an infection and usually needs surgical treatment.
 After you do get bitten by a dog or cat, you should make sure you are up to date on your tetanus shot, otherwise you will need to get one.
 Also, although rare, if the animal is acting strangely, then they may have rabies.
 If this is at all suspected then rabies shots are absolutely necessary, as they are the only thing that can prevent the rabies virus from becoming fatal.

 Call Dr. Paull – Wound Care Doctor in Colorado Springs

-If you have an acute or chronic wound, or have a cat or dog bite, allow me to stop by and take care of you.
-I have the experience of being an orthopedic surgeon, which makes me highly qualified to take care of both acute and chronic wounds.
+If you have an acute or chronic wound, or have a cat or dog bite, allow us to stop by and take care of you with the experience of an orthopedic surgeon.

-Get in touch with me via email or book an appointment on my contact us page, or call me at (719) 297-5484.
+Get in touch with us by phone, email, or by booking an appointment on our contact page.
 Don’t waste your time sitting in a waiting room with an open wound.
-Proudly serving the greater Colorado Springs area, contact me today.
+Proudly serving the greater Colorado Springs area.